Clouds (Joni Mitchell album)

-Clouds is the second album by Canadian singer-songwriter Joni Mitchell, released on May 1, 1969, by Reprise Records.
+Clouds is the second album by the Canadian singer-songwriter Joni Mitchell, released on May 1, 1969, by Reprise Records.
 After releasing her debut album, Song to a Seagull (1968), to considerable exposure, Mitchell recorded Clouds at A&M Studios in Hollywood.
 She produced most of the album and painted a self-portrait for its cover artwork.
 (The red flower is a prairie lily, the provincial flower of Saskatchewan.)
 Clouds has subtle, unconventional harmonies and songs about lovers, among other themes.

 The album charted at number 22 in Canada and number 31 in the United States.
 It has been certified gold by the Recording Industry Association of America, for shipments of 500,000 copies in the US.
 Clouds was generally well received by music critics.

 Background

 After moving to New York City and signing to Reprise Records in 1967, Mitchell recorded her 1968 debut album Song to a Seagull with producer David Crosby.
-The album was a mostly acoustic set of songs, some of which were subsequently covered by more established singers.
+The album was a mostly acoustic set of songs, some of which were subsequently covered by more established singers such as Barbra Streisand.
 Consequently, Mitchell received more outside exposure and began to earn a strong cult following.